monorkin/twice/README.md

 Using the same credentials you can login to the Registry and push any Docker image you like to it.

+Just note that only developer accounts have push access to the registry

 ```bash
 docker login --username jezrien@example.com --password password http://localhost:5000